-Type in the full path and name of your input file and click <->>.
+Type in the full path and name of your input file in the "This PC" field and click the right arrow ->.
 Alternatively, browse to the appropriate folder, select the file, and then select <Upload and Continue> to begin the Import File process.